ASTR 1210 (O'Connell) Study Guide 23

 Several remarkable discoveries lend credence to this picture:

-These breakthroughs, coming after hundreds of years of speculation,
+These breakthroughs, coming after centuries of speculation,

 have changed the whole character of the study of exterrestrial